 With GPS, fleet managers can track all the vehicles in their fleets in real time.
 View past location records to improve operations.
 And utilize various data points and key insights to increase efficiency and profitability.

-GPS tracking has truly become essential in the day-to-day operations of fleets of all types and sizes.
+GPS fleet tracking has truly become essential in the day-to-day operations of fleets of all types and sizes.
 In this article, we’ll highlight the multiple benefits of GPS tracking.

 What is GPS fleet tracking?